 Boston Globe-Horn Book Awards: Boston Globe-Horn Book Awards are selected from among books that have been published in the United States, but they may be written or illustrated by citizens of any country.
 Awards are presented in three categories: Picture Book, Fiction and Poetry, and Nonfiction.

-(Laura Ingalls) Wilder Award: The Wilder Award honors an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children.
+Children's Literacy Legacy Award: The Children's Literacy Legacy Award honors an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children.

 (Theodor Seuss) Geisel Award: The Geisel Award is given annually to the author(s) and illustrator(s) of the most distinguished American book for beginning readers published in English in the United States during the preceding year.